What Do Women Bring to the Leadership Table?

 Jacinda Ardern, former New Zealand prime minister was known for her compassionate, empathetic yet decisive leadership style.
 She led the country through the pandemic and of course the horrific killings in the mosques of Christchurch during her six-year reign, which we all watched on the news.
 She had her second baby while in office, a daughter Neve, who was pictured in her mum’s arms at the UN General assembly, a photo that made history.
 Women deal with what is known as ‘maternity bias’ or ‘birth bias’ meaning that the unspoken reason why women of a certain age are not hired into certain roles or given a promotional opportunity is because that they are likely to be at childbearing age and for that reason, they may be overlooked.

 Former Prime Minister Jacinda Ardern exemplifies the strength and compassion of women in leadership.
-Image: NATO
+Image: Governor-General of New Zealand, CC BY 4.0

 The Benefits of Gender-Balanced Leadership